Find Cheap Auto Insurance Quotes in Your Area

 Provided they maintain a clean record, young drivers will likely see their car insurance go down after every year driving on the road — but how much it actually decreases by varies from year to year.
 Auto insurance for 25-year-olds costs $3,207 on average for an annual policy, or $267 per month.
 That's only 11% cheaper than the $3,597 ($300 per month) that 24-year-olds pay on average.

-While your auto insurance premiums may drop at 25, our research found that they will go down the most when you turn 19 (by 16%) and when you turn 21 (by 17%).
+While your auto insurance premiums may drop at 25, they will go down the most when you turn 19 (by 16%) and when you turn 21 (by 17%).

 The reason why insurance is higher for a person under 25 is because younger drivers are statistically more likely to get into an accident than older drivers — so they're riskier for companies to insure.
 As young drivers get older, the risk they pose to insurers decreases, and insurers reflect this decrease in lowered premiums.

-What age does car insurance go down for males vs. females?
+What age does car insurance go down for male vs female drivers?